masashitanimura/2.0/pages/userguide/userguide_configlua.md

 ### appDir

-the application directory of EMS
+The application directory of EMS.

 **Type:** String